zydou/arti/doc/Android.md

 ```

 ## The Java part

-Note: you can use kotlin if you prefere, the syntax is obviously slightly different, but it should work either way.
+Note: you can use kotlin if you prefer.
+The syntax is obviously slightly different, but it should work either way.

 I'll assume you already have a project setup.
 This can be a brand new project, or an already existing one.